 Off we drove to Rabbit Blanket Campground, where we chose a site overlooking the lake.
 After various individual afternoon activites, we had a turkey rice dish with oriental touch.
-Dessert was individual red, white, and blue cheese cakes in graham crust. red and blue were berries used to decorate the top.
+Dessert was individual red, white, and blue cheese cakes in graham crust.
+The red and blue were berries used to decorate the top.
 After supper, it was time for a walking tour of the sandy beach and a look at a tree growing with its roots wrapped around all sides of a boulder.
 A fern paradise led us back to the fern book.
 Polypody, bracken, spinulose woodfern, long beech fern and sensitive fern were identified.
-Three loons were spotted on the lake. was also one on the shore (the bluehooded, dirty jean variety which is common in the north woods).
+Three loons were spotted on the lake.
+There was also one on the shore (the bluehooded, dirty jean variety which is common in the north woods).

-We did the Nokomis Trail (5 km) exercise, in about for morning bunch berries, hours.
-Red blackish clintonia berries, sarsaparilla berries and pearly everlasting made the many-greened forest floor look like Christmas!
-A beardy gray moss hung from lowland evergreen trees. was like a cold swamp.
+We did the Nokomis Trail (5 km) exercise, in about 2 for morning Red bunch berries, blue hours. clintonia berries, blackish sarsaparilla berries and pearly everlasting made the many-greened forest floor look A beardy gray moss like Christmas! hung from lowland evergreen trees.
+It was like a cold swamp.
 We climbed a 130 m cliff, over cobblestones left by 15 past beaches of Lake Superior, to overlooks of Old Woman Bay.
 We never did see the face of the old woman in the rocks over the lake.
-Nor did we see the line between the Great Lakes deciduous forests and the boreal evergreen forest, slthough it is supposed to be obvious in the fall.
+Nor did we see the line between the Great Lakes deciduous forests and the boreal evergreen forest, although it is supposed to be obvious in the fall.
 We did see a raven riding a thermal overhead, and miles and miles of forest, sky, and sea.

-We enjoyed the beach that after-We watched gulls who in turn watched us (they are used to being fed by tourists).
-After supper, the South Old Woman Trail was the easiest of the entire trip, but still a bir much for an old woman.
-We saw a bottle gentian and identified long beech fern. crossed the river on huge rocks, and saw lots of little waterfalls.
-Moss and ferns grew on the rocks. evening light, the whole woods looked enchanted.
-Maybe thats how you feel at the end of a beautiful time in the woods.
+We enjoyed the beach that after-We watched gulls who in turn noon. watched us (they are used to being fed by tourists).
+After supper, the South Old Woman Trail was the easiest of the entire trip, but still a bit much for an old woman.
+We saw a bottle gentian and identified long beech fern.
+We crossed the river on huge rocks, and saw lots of little waterfalls.
+Moss and ferns grew on the rocks.
+In the evening light, the whole woods looked Maybe thats how you feel enchanted. at the end of a beautiful time in the woods.